dirtytowel/fzmedia/README.md

 VIDEO_PLAYER: currently only works with `mpv` but working on getting at least vlc to work. defaults to `mpv`

 # TODO
+- gentoo ebuild
+- selfhosted apt repository for debian and ubuntu
 - manually overide variables with a flag
 - Work with any http index, not just my own
 - Get VLC (and other media players) to work